falkr/ttm4175/pages/security-4-2020.md

 + Check that you are actually running commands on the remote machine (Metasploitable) and not locally by running the command  `hostname`

++ Try putting the Kali and Metasploitable windows side by side, run the “reboot” command.

+You will notice that when you rebooted Metasploitable, the backdoor shell stopped working.
+To gain access to the machine we would have to run the exploit again which might be problematic.
+We need therefore to make our access persistent.

 ## Making our access persistent

 As we saw in the Nmap scan, the victim is already running both SSH and Telnet, so the easiest way to gain persistent access is by adding an extra user to the system.